francois-marie/StarExpanders/README.md

 ### Protocol Generation

 Generate automatically the protocol to get GHZ from a graph given a list of targets

+## Authors

+This example was created at the Pan-European Quantum Internet Hackathon — Paris Node, on November 5th and 6th, 2019.

+The team members were:
+* Frederic Grosshans
+* Shraddha Singh
+* Georg Harder
+* Sivasothy Shanmugalingam
+* Francois-Marie Le Régent

 ![alt text](https://github.com/francois-marie/StarExpanders/blob/master/Steiner_tree.png)